-Child Protection Policy and Keeping Children Safe in Education (DfE 2018)
+Child Protection Policy and Keeping Children Safe in Education (DfE 2016)

-School/College nameMillbrook Primary......Academic Year2018/19

-Please sign and return toMrs R Bamlett......(DSP) by 30th September 2018

-I, insert name> have read and am familiar with the contents of the following documents and understand my role and responsibilities as set out in these document(s).:

-(1) The School/College's Child Protection Policy

-(2) Part 1 and Annex A of 'Keeping Children Safe in Education' DfE Guidance , 2018 and I able to discuss any concerns that I may have with them.

-<Please insert any other relevant documentation/guidance for your school/college>

-I am aware that the DSPs/DSLs are:

-I know that further guidance, together with copies of the policies mentioned above, are available in the staff room and school website.

-Signed --------- --

-Date
+Middleton School Academic Year 2018/19 Please sign and return to Donna Jolly.(DSP) By Friday 26 October 2018 I, the contents of the following documents and understand in these document(s): (1) The School's Child Protection Policy (2) Part 1 and Annex A of 'Keeping Children Safe in Also the following documents: Physical Intervention Policy · Behaviour Management Policy Whistle Blowing Policy Staff Code of Conduct Teaching and Learning Policy I am aware that the DSPs are: Donna Jolly Debbie Hartley Sharron Graffato and I am able to discuss any concerns that I may have v I know that further guidance, together with copies of the available on the T drive and on the school website.
+Pape school office.
+Signed Date Model Child Protection Policy for Schools Page 21 of 28 .lulv 2018

+CSF0034